-We’re having a rather mild January here in Amsterdam.
+We’re having a rather mild January here in Amsterdam (written in 2014).
 Cold, but mild.
 As in, temperatures a few degrees above freezing — though the windchill factor makes it feel right at, or just below, 0° Celsius (32° Fahrenheit.

 Still, since July 2013 we’ve been having a streak of above-normal temperatures, with the exception of last August, which was very wet and fall-like indeed.